cloudfoundry/routing-release/README.md

 Finally, update your cf-release deployment to enable the Routing API included in this release.

-1. If you don't already have one, create a file for overriding manifest properties of cf-release.
-In the context of manifest generation, we call this file a stub; you could name it `cf-boshlite-stub.yml`.
-Add the following properties to this file.
+1. If you have a stub for overriding manifest properties of cf-release, add the following properties to this file.
+A default one is provided.
 When you re-generate the manifest, these values will override the defaults in the manifest.

 	```
 	properties: